 I learned from Dick Kirby's 2016 book: Laid Bare that "Jack the Stripper" was coined by an American newspaper, The Tennessee Dispatch, and then immediately parroted by The Bridgeport Telegraph, a Connecticut newspaper.
 After Mary Fleming's naked body was found in Berrymeade Road Chiswick, The Daily Mirror's crime report ran with the headline: “River Killer Hunted”.
 "Brentford Strangler" was also put out there.
 Eventually the British press latched onto "Jack the Stripper".

 So the name originated in America.
 I'm not surprised.
-They certainly know how to package and label crime over there.
+They certainly know how to package and label murder over there.
 "Jack the Stripper" conjures up the nightmare of a shadowy, lone fiend who is always one step ahead of the cops.
 The boogie-man.
 He's borderline supernatural, we make him so.
-We love a horror story, as long as it's at a distance.
+We love a horror story, as long as it's from a distance.

 I'm as guilty as the next man.
 When I first heard about the murders, I was told the victims were choked to death during fellatio by a hugely endowed fiend.
 Fascinated, I didn't question the narrative, and so relayed it.
 This theory can be traced back to William Baldock, the officer in charge of the Bridget O'Hara murder investigation.